Profiling QML Applications

 Click on an event to move to it in the source code in the code editor.

-When you select an event in the Timeline view, information about it is displayed in the Statistics view.
-To view an event range in the Statistics view, select Analyze Current Range in the context menu in the Timeline view.
+When you select an event in the Timeline view, information about it is displayed in the Statistics and Flame Graph views.

 To copy the contents of one view or row to the clipboard, select Copy Table or Copy Row in the context menu.

-To view the total amount of memory allocated by the functions in the Visualize Memory view, select Memory in the drop-down menu (1).
+To view the total amount of memory allocated by the functions, select Memory in the drop-down menu.

 To view the the number of memory allocations performed by the functions, select Allocations.

 Double-click an item in a view to zoom into it.
 Double-click an empty area in the view to zoom out again.